confidential-containers/guest-components/confidential-data-hub/docs/IMAGE_ENCRYPTION.md

 ### Decryption

 `unwrapkey` API is directly related to image decryption.
-An image layer encrypted by `Sample Key Provider` can be decrypted with `Attestation-Agent`'s participation.
+An image layer encrypted by `Sample Key Provider` can be decrypted with `Confidential Data Hub`'s participation.
 Here are the steps.
 1. `ocicrypt-rs` finds `L` is a encrypted layer, and `L` has a `org.opencontainers.image.enc.keys.provider.attestation-agent` annotation.
-2. `ocicrypt-rs` will send the content of the value of `org.opencontainers.image.enc.keys.provider.attestation-agent` annotation over `unwrapkey` gRPC to `Attestation-Agent`.
+2. `ocicrypt-rs` will send the content of the value of `org.opencontainers.image.enc.keys.provider.attestation-agent` annotation over `unwrapkey` gRPC to `Confidential Data Hub`.
-3. `Attestation-Agent` will parse the annotation into an `AnnotationPacket`.
+3. `Confidential Data Hub` will parse the annotation into an `AnnotationPacket`.
-4. `Attestation-Agent` will use the `AnnotationPacket` to call related KBC's `decrypt_payload()` api to retrieve the `PLBCO`.
+4. `Confidential Data Hub` will use the `AnnotationPacket` to call related KBC's `decrypt_payload()` api to retrieve the `PLBCO`.
     * For `*_sev_kbc`, `offline_fs_kbc`, `get_key()` helps to get the `KEK` due to the `key id`, and then `crypto` module decrypts the PLBCO.
     * For `eaa_kbc` and those KBCes who do not expose the plaintext of the `KEK`, `decrypt_payload()` api will perform its own decryption action.
 7. `ocicrypt-rs` uses `PLBCO` to decrypt the layer.